 Maybe it is crap, maybe it isn’t.
 But we’ll never know, if the title doesn’t draw us in.

 We need to tie in our first two points here: be helpful and genuine in your blog post title.
 Another example.
 If your blog post title is: My kid won’t sleep, we’re seriously just going to scroll right past it.
 The sad truth is, no one cares that your kid won’t sleep.
 But if your blog post title is more like this: 5 Tips to Help Your Baby Sleep Better at Night, well, now we have a different story.
 You’re not just telling your own personal experience, you’re helping your audience solve a real problem.

-Make sure your blog title helps your readers solve a problem!
+Make sure your blog title helps your readers solve a problem or fill a need!

 But don’t be misleading.
 No one likes click bait.
 You need a killer blog title that entices your potential readers, but, that blog title needs to open the door to a really awesome article.
 If you have a good title and then crappy content, we’re not going to like you very much…and we’re certainly not going to follow you anymore.
 That leads us to thing number four.

 THING NUMBER FOUR: CREATE AN OUTLINE THAT MAKES SENSE

 Have you ever read a blog article that was just…all over the place?
 I have.

 I always try to give these writers the benefit of the doubt, but I have to admit, I prefer an article that paints a clear picture for me.
 A picture that makes sense, and tells a consistent, meaningful story.